somechris/scanarium/FAQ.md

 We've not invented it.
 We're not doing huge installations at museums.
 We're not even doing 3D models.
 But we try to bring it to your living room.

+## Q: Is there some public Scanarium demo instance?

+At [https://demo.scanarium.at/](https://demo.scanarium.at/) Scanarium is running live.
+Uploading files has been disabled to avoid creepy content.
+But the site is good enough to show what you can expect.